hidaviddong/daviddong.me/resume/main.typ

 #chiline()

 - Experienced in full-stack development with React, Vue.js, TypeScript, Node.js, MySQL, MongoDB.
-- Experienced in SSR/CSR rendering techniques and build tools like Webpack and Vite.
 - Experienced in web scraping and automation using Puppeteer.
 - Knowledge of basic DevOps in Docker containerization, Jenkins pipelines, GitHub Actions, Cloudflare.
 - Skilled in team collaboration tools like Notion, Slack, and GitHub for project management and version control.